two women creating an llc

 • Transferable ownership.
 Ownership in an LLC is often harder to transfer than with a corporation.
 With corporations, shares of stock can be sold by the corporation to increase ownership and, unless there is a shareholder agreement to the contrary, the shareholders can sell their shares to someone else.
 Typically, with LLCs, unless the members agree otherwise, all members must approve adding new members or altering the ownership percentages of existing members.

 LLCs are generally easier to form than a corporation, but there are some administrative and compliance tasks to be done.
-Although actual requirements can vary by state, these are the basic steps for forming an LLC.
+Although requirements can vary by state, these are the basic steps for setting up an LLC.

 Step 1: Choose a state in which to form your LLC

-You can choose to form an LLC in any state — even if the LLC won’t be doing any business there.
+You can choose to create an LLC in any state — even if the LLC won’t be doing any business there.

-However, most LLC owners choose to form an LLC in the state in which they plan to do business — which in many cases is the state they live in.
-One reason is that if the LLC is formed in a state where it is not doing business (Delaware is a common choice for these LLCs), the LLC will also have to register as a foreign LLC (aka foreign qualify) to do business in the state where it is doing business, which can increase formation and administrative costs.
+However, most LLC owners choose to form an LLC in the state in which they plan to do business — which, in many cases, is the state they live in.
+One reason is that if the LLC is formed in a state where it is not doing business, the LLC will also have to register as a foreign LLC (aka foreign qualify) to do business in the state where it is doing business, which can increase formation and administrative costs.

-Step 2: Choose a name for your LLC
+Step 2: Choose a business name for your LLC

-In order to form an LLC, you’ll have to choose a name that is not already on the Secretary of State’s records as being the name of another domestic or qualified LLC or other business entity.
-This is important to know since many sole proprietors already operating under a registered “doing business as” (DBA) name or trade name may want to use that as their LLC’s legal name.
+In order to form an LLC, you’ll have to choose a business name that is “distinguishable on the record”.
+That means the name is not already on the Secretary of State’s records as being the name of another domestic or qualified LLC or other business entity.
+This is important to know since many sole proprietors already operating under a registered “doing business as” (DBA) name or trade name may want to use their DBA name as their legal business name when they decide to set themselves up as an LLC.

-To check the availability of the name you want for your LLC, whether it’s registered as your DBA name or not, you should conduct an LLC name search on your formation state’s website to determine whether your desired name is already in use.
-If you’re not ready to file your LLC formation document quite yet, it is a good idea to reserve the name.
-For a small fee, states will allow you to reserve a name for a short period of time.
+To check the availability of the business name you want for your LLC, whether it’s registered as your DBA name or not, you should conduct an LLC name search on your formation state’s website and see whether your desired name is already in use.
+If you’re not ready to file your LLC formation document, it is a good idea to reserve the name.
+For a small fee, states will allow you to reserve a business name for a short period of time.

-It’s also a good idea to conduct a trademark search of the name you want to avoid intellectual property infringement.
+It’s also a good idea to conduct a trademark search of the name you want to use in order to avoid intellectual property infringement.

 Step 3: Choose a registered agent

-In forming an LLC or registering an existing LLC to transact business in a foreign state, you are required to have a registered agent in the state of formation or qualification.
-Many new business owners are either unfamiliar with the term registered agent or do not know the purpose of a registered agent.
+In starting an LLC, or registering an existing LLC to transact business in a foreign state, you are required to have a registered agent in the state of formation (or qualification).

 An LLC operating agreement is required in nearly every state.
-And although in most states it can be oral, it is highly recommended that every LLC have a written operating agreement.
-As the name implies it is an agreement among the members and between the LLC and the member or members as to how the LLC will be operated.
-Even if you are the only member it is important to have an operating agreement.
-It shows you respect the LLC’s separate existence (and can help avoid piercing the veil), it gives you a chance to put in writing what you want to happen in certain circumstances such as if you can no longer manage the business and allows you to opt out of certain default provisions of the LLC statute that you might not want the LLC to be governed by.
+And although most states allow oral agreements, it is highly recommended that every LLC have a written operating agreement.
+As the name implies it is an agreement among the members and between the LLC and the members as to how the LLC will be operated.
+Even if there is only one owner (as with a single-member LLC), it is important to have an operating agreement.
+This shows that you respect the LLC’s separate existence (and can help avoid piercing the veil).
+It also gives you a chance to put in writing what you want to happen in certain circumstances such as if you can no longer manage the business and allows you to opt out of certain default provisions of the LLC statute that you might not want the LLC to be governed by.

-Step 5: File your LLC with your state
+Step 5: File your LLC’s Articles of Organization with the state

-To make your new LLC officially exist you must file LLC formation documents (also known as a Certificate of Organization, Certificate of Formation, or Articles of Organization) with the Secretary of State’s office or whichever department handles business filings in the state in which you are forming.
+To make your new LLC exist officially, you must file LLC formation documents with the Secretary of State’s office or whichever department handles business filings in the state in which you are forming.
+This document is commonly referred to as a Certificate of Organization, Certificate of Formation, or Articles of Organization.
 Filing fees vary across the U.S.

 What are LLC Articles of Organization?